-The agreement will commence 7 days after the date of approval by the Fair Work Commission.
+The agreement will commence 7 days after the approval by Fair Work Commission.

-5 EXPIRY
+5. EXPIRY

-This Agreement shall have a nominal expiry date of 30 June 2017.
+This Agreement shall have a nominal expiry date of 30 June 2020.

 6. DEFINITIONS

 Where a term of this Agreement has a corresponding definition in the Act, the Regulations or the NES, the definition in the Act, the Regulations or the NES shall apply.
 Any such terms that are also defined in this Agreement are defined for the convenience only of the parties and shall be overridden to the extent of any inconsistency with the definition found in the Act, the Regulations or the NES.